 F-1 visa students at Santa Barbara City College are enrolled in the school-endorsed medical insurance plan at the time of registration.
 Check below for information about how to use your medical insurance, what to do if you receive a bill, and where to find more information about the plan.

-FALL 2020: Students who are studying full-time outside of the U.S. are eligible to request a Medical Insurance Waiver.
+SUMMER and FALL 2021: Students who are studying full-time outside of the U.S. are eligible to request a Medical Insurance Waiver.
 The deadline to submit requests is Friday, September 11.
 Contact your Advisor to ask about your eligibility.

 Medical Insurance Resources